 Administrative Director / Director of KTDF Registration

 Jenny joined the KTA/KTOB in 2009 after graduating college and is currently the Director of KTDF Registration and Administrative Support Manager.
 She attended the University of Kentucky and earned a Bachelor of Business Administration in Management and a Bachelor of Science in Agricultural Economics.
-She was born and raised and continues to reside in Lexington with her husband, Chip.
+She was born and raised and continues to reside in Lexington with her husband, Chip, and daughter, Lily.
 Outside of the office Jenny is a Board of Director for the Kentucky Hunter/Jumper Association and Secretary and Treasurer for CANTER Kentucky.
 She enjoys riding and competing in the jumpers with her multiple GSW and $1 million+ earner off-the-track Thoroughbreds and giving them a second career.

 Lanny started his career in the horse industry as a groom, hot walker and exercise rider in 1963 for trainer Lyle Limerick at Churchill Downs.
 Lyle trained such horses a Neat N Sweet, Ditto and Argosy.
 Lanny passed and received his trainers license in 1966 and trained until he took a farm manager position in 1968 for Don Fords Ironwood Farm.
 Don raced a large stable many of them homebreds.